G-NL7L2ZBY6M

 • Reduces the risk of strains, tears, and joint injuries

-The Two Types of Warm-Up (and Which One You Should Be Doing)
+The Two Types of Warm-Up

 A Simple Dynamic Warm-Up Routine

-1. Light cardio 3 to 5 minutes A brisk walk, light jog, or a few minutes on a stationary bike.
-The goal is to raise your heart rate gently and increase circulation.
-You should feel slightly warmer by the end of this, not breathless.
+A brisk walk, light jog, or a few minutes on the stationary bike.
+The goal is a gentle heart rate increase and better circulation.
+You should feel warmer by the end, not breathless.

-5. Bodyweight squats 10 to 15 reps Slow and controlled.
-Focus on range of motion rather than speed.
+Slow and controlled, focused on range of motion rather than speed.
 Activates the quads, glutes, and hamstrings while warming up the knee and hip joints.

-7. Cat-cow or spinal rotations 8 to 10 reps On hands and knees (cat-cow) or seated with spinal rotations.
-Warms up the thoracic spine and lower back, important before any lifting or resistance work.
+On hands and knees for cat-cow, or seated with spinal rotations if that's more comfortable.
+Warms up the thoracic spine and lower back before any lifting or resistance work.

 Warming Up Over 50: Why It Deserves More Time

 For younger people, the body adapts quickly to exercise demands.
 Joints warm up faster, muscles respond more readily, and recovery between efforts is quicker.
+As we age, those processes slow slightly.
+Connective tissue, tendons, and ligaments become less elastic.
+Joints may have more wear and need more preparation before load is applied.
+The neuromuscular system can be slower to activate.

-The Cool-Down: What It Actually Does
+What the Cool-Down Actually Does

-When you exercise, your heart rate and blood pressure are elevated.
-Blood is being directed toward working muscles and away from other systems.
-If you stop suddenly, that blood can pool in your extremities, which is one reason some people feel dizzy or lightheaded after abrupt stops.
+During exercise, your heart rate and blood pressure are elevated.
+Blood is directed toward working muscles and away from other systems.
+Stop suddenly and that blood can pool in your extremities, which is one reason some people feel dizzy after abrupt stops.
+A gradual cool-down lets your cardiovascular system return to baseline safely.

-A gradual cool-down allows your cardiovascular system to return to baseline safely.
-It also helps clear metabolic waste products like lactate from the muscles, which supports recovery and reduces next-day soreness.
+It also helps clear metabolic waste products from the muscles, which supports recovery and can reduce next-day soreness.

 A good cool-down: